If you have a passion for law enforcement and love the outdoors, become a Natural Resources Officer.

 - Or 18 mos. trg. or 18 mos. exp. (e.g., military occupational specialty &/or duty assignments) in the United States military (e.g., US Army Military Police [Provost Marshal] or Criminal Investigation Division, US Air Force Security Forces or Office of Special Investigations, US Navy Master-at-Arms or Naval Criminal Investigative Service; US Marine Corps Military Police or Criminal Investigation Division, Army Counter Intelligence, US Coast Guard Investigative Services.)

-- Must be at least 21 years of age per Section 124.41 of the Ohio revised code; must be able to continuously swim 300 yds. in 12 minutes or less, continuously tread water for 5 minutes, perform a surface dive, retrieve object in a minimum of 5 feet of water from water treading position.
+- Must be at least 21 years of age per Section 124.41 of the Ohio revised code; must be able to continuously swim 300 yds. in 12 minutes or less, continuously tread water for 5 minutes, perform a surface dive, retrieve object in a depth of 9 feet of water from water treading position.
 Watch the OPOTA Physical Fitness Instructional Video here.

 Compensation and Benefits

 - Starting pay for Cadets is $21.72/hour; after graduation, Natural Resources Officer pay starts at $27.22/hour

 - Ohio Public Employees Retirement System - Law Enforcement

 - Medical, dental, vision and life insurance, including wellness initiatives

 - Generous annual paid leave benefits including vacation, personal and sick